cyxiu/Google_ML_Crash_Course_notes/Google_ML_Crash_Course_notes.md

 To understand better, it's necessary to also look at how these weights are combined in the final layer to output labels.
 The following image is taken from [here](https://ml4a.github.io/ml4a/looking_inside_neural_nets/).
 And they have a nice explanation.

 ![image](./images/canvas.png)

+## Embedding

+Embeddings traditionally can be learned with PCA.

+Word2vec.
+It is learned as hidden layers of a fake classification task.

+It could also be learned as hidden layers of your target task, as described in section "Training an Embedding as Part of a Larger Model."
+My question for the example is: if you hold out a few movies users did see as positive examples, how do you get negative example?
+Movies users haven't seen?
+It could simply be becase they haven't gotten to it.

+This section seems way to rushed.

+## Engineering

+Static vs Dynamic Training.

+Static vs Dynamic Inference (Prediction)

+Data dependencies: Feedback loop is interesting.

+## Real world

+Two very interesting real world examples about Label Leakage.